-- 2.8.1 Overview - 2.8.1.1 The list of developments identified for assessing cumulative effects is presented in Volume 7A, Appendix 7-1: Cumulative Impacts Assessment Methodology.
-In Table 2-20 the potential for cumulative effects with each of these developments is examined, and an assessment of the cumulative effects presented.
+2.8.1.1 The list of developments identified for assessing cumulative impacts is presented in Volume 7A, Appendix 7-1: Cumulative Impact Assessment Methodology.
+In Table 2-20, the potential for cumulative effects with each of these developments is examined, and an assessment of the cumulative effects presented.